spajus/church-of-supreme-light-bubble/README.md

 ## What is the point of praying to Supreme Light Bubble then?

-Because praying helps you relax mentally.
+Because praying helps you relax mentally, and to better visualize and express the things that are concerning you.
 Think of it as meditation.

 ## How do I pray to Supreme Light Bubble?

 It's up to you.
 You can picture it in your mind as a bubble of light, and spill your heart's contents to it.
 You can ask for guidance, support or forgiveness.
+You can hash problems out with it (recognizing, of course, that you are working things out for yourself, and Supreme Light Bubble is acting as an internalized, idealized foil).

 Your mind is the limit.